Lovegiver/ReactivePipeline/src/README.md.md

  2. `Task` wraps a single `Operation`.
 It is a class with some usefull properties and methods.
 It triggers `Operation` execution and inject the produced `Flux` into the next `Operation` to maintain the reactive behavior.
  3. `WorkGroup` is a wrapper for a set of `Task`s, but you won't use it directly.
 You will use it only if you decide to create your own `Optimizer`.
 If you rely on the default `Optimizer`, the `Pipeline` will create `WorkGroup`s for you.
 All you have to  understand about a `WorkGroup` is that it groups all `Task`s involved into the realization of a common final `Operation`.
  4. Finally, the `Pipeline` is a wrapper for a set of `Task`s (and also for one or more `WorkGroup`s as it will dispatch all the tasks in different workgroups).
- 5. A last object to talk about is the
+ 5. A last object to talk about is the DataStreamer.
+It's aside from preceding objects as it is not a wrapper but the mecanism used to export the state of all

 **The global philosophy is :**